A topic from the subject of Analytical Chemistry in Chemistry.

 Main Concepts:

-• Outlier: A data point significantly different from the rest
+• Outlier: A data point significantly different from others in a dataset, potentially due to experimental error or systematic bias.

 Statistical Treatment of Analytical Data: An Experiment in Chemistry